eCALD® Services is part of the Institute for Innovation and Improvement (i3), Te Whatu Ora - Health New Zealand - Waitematā.

-At eCALD, our vision is to enhance culturally and linguistically diverse (CALD) cultural competence through the provision of courses and resources for the New Zealand health workforce, for better client/patient outcomes and experience.
+Our vision is to enhance cultural competence for cultural and linguistic diversity (CALD) through the provision of courses and resources for the New Zealand health workforce, for better client/patient outcomes and experience.

 Our mission is to provide a comprehensive and quality range of face-to-face and online courses, as well as resources, available digitally and easily accessible, for addressing CALD cultural competencies within the New Zealand health context.